Standard Spanish

 Standard Spanish, also called the norma culta, refers to the standard, or codified, variety of the Spanish language, which most writing and formal speech in Spanish tends to reflect.
 This standard, like other standard languages, tends to reflect the norms of upper-class, educated speech.

-There is variation within this standard, such that one may speak of the Mexican, Latin American, Peninsular or European, and the Rioplatense standards, in addition to the standard forms developed by international organizations and multinational companies.
+There is variation within this standard such that one may speak of the Mexican, Latin American, Peninsular (or European), and Rioplatense standards, in addition to the standard forms developed by international organizations and multinational companies.